 Frequently Asked Questions

 The Real Life Center is a 501c3 non-profit organization.
 It was designed to provide help for hurting families by giving them a means to cope with the financial, emotional, and spiritual hardships of life.
 It is governed by a volunteer Board of Directors.
-In addition to our main Center, we operate two Real Life Stores and a Harvest for Real Life Fruit Orchard.
+In addition to our main Center, we operate a Harvest for Real Life Fruit Orchard.

 The Real Life Center serves permanent residents of Fayette and Coweta Counties.